-Cyber Security Responder/Analyst 2-for-1 Training Bundle
+Cyber Security Responder/Analyst 2-for-1 Training and Certification Bundle

 CompTIA Cybersecurity Analyst (CySA+) & Logical Operations CyberSec First Responder (CFR)

 This 2-in-1 approach, 5-day course, covers the duties of those who are responsible for monitoring and detecting security incidents in information systems and networks, and for executing a proper response to such incidents.
 Depending on the size of the organization, this individual may act alone or may be a member of a cybersecurity incident response team (CSIRT) or a security operations center (SOC).
 The course introduces tools and tactics to manage cybersecurity risks, identify various types of common threats, evaluate the organization's security, collect and analyze cybersecurity intelligence, and handle incidents as they occur.
 Ultimately, the course promotes a comprehensive approach to security aimed toward those on the front lines of defense.

 This course is designed to assist students in preparing for the CompTIA Cybersecurity Analyst+ (CySA+ Exam: CS0-001) and the Logical Operations CyberSec First Responder (Exam CFR-310) certification examination.
 What you learn and practice in this course can be a significant part of your preparation.

 In this course, you will assess and respond to security threats and operate a systems and network security analysis platform.

 - Assess information security risk in computing and network environments.

 - Analyze the cybersecurity threat landscape.